Nowadays, the permanent state of anxiety is one of college students’ most common mental health concerns (College Anxiety Disorder).

 (Notice the words ‘permanent’ and ‘ongoing’ play a major part).

 Panic attacks pave a pathway to constant anxiety issues.

 Nonetheless, a panic attack, which often occurs in the lives of affected people and students, may occur suddenly.

 To get help with this mental condition, students and adults are well-advised to visit a specialized doctor.

 If you can not get help from a doctor right now, these methods may help in the short term.

 Effective ways to isolate your anxiety problem

-Consult a doctor if any of the symptoms and conditions have already become (or are just becoming) permanent in your life.
+Consult a doctor if any symptoms and conditions have already become (or are just becoming) permanent in your life.